 We hope you are enjoying Seesaw.
 If you haven't done so already, please do download the app.
 Once you are familiar with Seesaw, please do send some photos of some the fun things your child gets up to at home as it is a lovely way of finding out more about them.
-Now that the children are more aware of Seesaw, we will start teaching them how to use it so that they can also upload their learning in school.
+Now that the children are more aware of Seesaw, we may start to show them how to use it.
+However, for those children that this is too much, we will still do it for them.
+Next term, we will teach everyone to do it.
 In Year R, we use Seesaw as a way of showing you some of the things we get up to in school.
 Our priority as teachers is to interact with the children and join them in their activities.
 Therefore, we will only be adding a few photos onto Seesaw so that it does not take us away from the children.